 Median pay for Investment Consultants in the United States lies in the neighborhood of $64K per year.
 Total cash compensation for Investment Consultants runs from $45K to $149K depending on bonuses that can occasionally exceed $35K and profit sharing that can reach almost $14K.
 The most important factor affecting compensation for this group is experience level, followed by the particular city and the particular employer.
 The majority of individuals in this role claim moderate levels of job satisfaction.
 Almost all report receiving medical coverage from their employers and a large number collect dental insurance.
 Men make up the vast majority of Investment Consultants (85 percent) who took the survey.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Investment Consultant

 The investment consultant holds an advisory position and works with their company's clients or as a contractor for multiple organizations.
 Brokerage firms and investment advisory companies are typical employers for investment consultants.
 The investment consultant is responsible for making calls to prospective and current clients, resolving their concerns and issues, and strengthening relationships.
 They help clients manage their portfolios, make suggestions, figure out the client's goals, and establish plans to achieve those aims.
 These professionals must track interactions with clients through a customer relationship system software.
 The consultant must be comfortable speaking with a wide variety of people, and they may also work with other branches and divisions of their company to serve clients as well.Read More...